Kamui Kobayashi

-He also serves as team principal for Toyota Gazoo Racing Europe for their FIA World Endurance Championship team.
+Kobayashi also serves as team principal for Toyota Gazoo Racing Europe for their FIA World Endurance Championship team.
 Kobayashi previously competed in Formula One, Formula E, the GP2 Series, and the GP2 Asia Series.
 He became champion of the FIA World Endurance Championship alongside co-drivers Mike Conway and José María López in the 2019–20 season and in 2021, where he also won the 2021 24 Hours of Le Mans.

-Kobayashi is the third FIA world champion from Japan after Toshi Arai and Kazuki Nakajima, and became the third Asian-born driver after countrymen Aguri Suzuki and Takuma Satō to score a Formula One podium finish at the 2012 Japanese Grand Prix.
+Kobayashi is the third FIA world champion from Japan after Toshi Arai and Kazuki Nakajima, and became the third Asian-born driver after countrymen Aguri Suzuki and Takuma Satō to score a Formula One podium finish, doing so at the 2012 Japanese Grand Prix for Sauber.

 Junior single-seater career

 Early years

 Kobayashi was born in Amagasaki in Hyōgo Prefecture, near Kobe.
 His father owns a sushi restaurant.
 He began his career in motorsport in 1996 when he was nine years old, finishing third in his first season of karting in the SL Takarazuka Tournament Cadet Class.
 During the following seven years, Kobayashi took four karting titles, winning the Toyota SL All Japan Tournament Cadet Class series twice.

-In 2004, he signed for Toyota's Driver Academy and soon began his career in open wheel racing.
+In 2004, Kobayashi signed for Toyota's Driver Academy and soon began his career in open wheel racing.
 His next step was Formula Renault, entering the Asian, German, Italian and Dutch championships and taking two race victories in the Italian championship.
 Kobayashi continued in the Formula Renault class, entering the Italian and European championships and with six wins in both championships, he won both titles.

 In 2006, Kobayashi entered the Formula 3 Euro Series with ASM Formule 3 alongside Paul di Resta, Giedo van der Garde and Sebastian Vettel.
 He took three podium positions in his debut season, coming eighth in the Drivers' Championship and first in the Rookie's Championship.
 Kobayashi also entered the Macau Grand Prix and the Masters of Formula 3, which are annual Formula Three events.
-Kobayashi started in 10th place and finished the race a place lower in 11th, while at the Macau Grand Prix, he started the race in pole position but finished in 19th place.
+Kobayashi started in tenth place and finished the race a place lower in 11th, while at the Macau Grand Prix, he started the race in pole position but finished in 19th place.

 At the beginning of 2007, Kobayashi, along with Kōhei Hirate, was named as one of the Toyota Formula One team's test drivers.
 He stayed in the Euro Series for the upcoming season and had an impressive start, taking two podiums in the first four rounds.
 He achieved his first race victory in Formula 3 at Magny-Cours, in the tenth round, a support race for the Formula One French Grand Prix.
 Kobayashi finished fourth in the Drivers' Championship.